-Elevate any salad with this delicious and simple balsamic vinaigrette.
+Elevate any salad with this tasty and easy balsamic vinaigrette.
 This dressing is silky in texture with the perfect mix of tangy with a touch of sweetness.
-Made with a handful of real ingredients, including balsamic vinegar, extra-virgin olive oil, and Dijon mustard, you can’t go wrong with this versatile and tasty dressing.
+Made with a handful of real ingredients, including balsamic vinegar, extra-virgin olive oil, and Dijon mustard.

 The Perfect Homemade Balsamic Vinaigrette Dressing

 I recently shared my lemon vinaigrette dressing a couple week ago, which is probably my most used dressing on a day-to-day basis.
 However, this dressing is a strong second and depending on the time of the year and what my taste buds are craving, it often takes first place.

 But you don’t need a fancy salad to enjoy this dressing.
 Any salad garden salad will do!
 I love tossing it with fresh greens, halved cherry tomatoes, thinly sliced red onion, and voila – you have a deliciously awesome salad!

 How to Make Balsamic Vinaigrette